-As an SFU Continuing Studies student, you may be able to claim tax credits if any of the courses or programs you took meet the educational criteria set by the Canada Revenue Agency (CRA).
-It is your responsibility to ensure you qualify to claim this tax credit.
+As an SFU Continuing Studies student, you may be able to reduce any income tax owed if any of the courses or programs you took meet the educational criteria set by the Canada Revenue Agency (CRA).

-Enrolment Services staff cannot answer tax-related questions.
-The information on this page is all the tax-related information that we can provide.
+Enrolment Services staff are not able to answer tax-related questions.
+The information on this page is all the tax-related information we can provide.
 If you have any other questions about tuition and enrolment credit, please contact the Canada Revenue Agency directly.

 Simon Fraser University is a designated education institution.

 Social Insurance Number (SIN) now required for T2202